UCLA vs. USC NCAA Football Odds, Plays and Insights | November 20, 2021

 Over/Under Insights

-- UCLA and its opponents have combined for 65.5 points just two times this year.
+- UCLA has combined with its opponents to put up more than 65.5 points only two times this year.

-- USC's games have gone over 65.5 points in four of nine chances this season.
+- USC and its opponents have combined to score more than 65.5 points in four of nine games this season.

 - The combined points per game average of the two teams, 63, is 2.5 points fewer than Saturday's over/under.